shw3512/shw3512.github.io/teach/cysec-g30/index.md

     - The Internet is public, open, and forever
     - Tradeoffs exist
     - Cyberattacks happen
+- Frameworks
+    - CIA triad
+    - Risk
+    - AAA
+    - OODA loop
-- What to do
+- Habits
     - Defend in advance
         - Configure secure settings for accounts and devices
         - Apply software patches and updates
         - Use a password manager
         - Use anti-malware software
+        - Have a data-backup routine
     - Be alert for social-engineering tactics
         - Slow down, question, and verify
-    - Know secure behavior and security tools
+    - Make friends with a few security tools
-        - Mind your public behavior
     - Show grace to yourself and to others

 ### What to do